Namsku/REviewer/readme.md

 - Biorand - for their support and collaboration.
 - Resident Evil speedrunning community - for their valuable feedback and testing.

-## Contact

-For any inquiries or support, please contact the REviewer team at [email protected]